 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

 Structural movement

 Repair category 1

-Notes The property has been affected by previous movement.
-Roughcast cracking is evident at the junction of the main building and rear extension.
-There are areas of cracked pointing to the main dwelling but within the limitations of the inspection there was no evidence to suggest that this is ongoing.
+Notes The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.
+Please see 'Main Walls'.